shjonsd/Learn/Documents/EnviroMaster_Dashboard.md

 Experiment with these feature as much as you like and ask our service team for assistance if you need it.
 We're here to help!

 ![alt text](https://klappir-static.s3.amazonaws.com/img/learn/tolva_med_vodva_MINNI.png)

+#### Summary

+View your fuel intensity for individual years, single months or yearly quarters.

 ## Electricity